intel/document-automation/README.md

 ```
 This will run the pipelines in the background.

-For MLOPs engineers, the diagram below shows the interactions between different containers when running the single-node fine-tuning and indexing pipelines.
+For MLOPs engineers, the diagram below shows the interactions between different containers when running the single-node preprocessing, fine-tuning and indexing pipelines.
 ```mermaid
 %%{init: {'theme': 'dark'}}%%
 flowchart RL